Oscar Fetrás: Legacy

-In 1943, the Uhlenhorster Färhaus was destroyed by Allied bombing, and with it was lost the original score of Fetrás's most famous work "Mondnacht auf der Alster".
+In 1943, the Uhlenhorster Fährhaus was destroyed by Allied bombing, and with it was lost the original score of Fetrás's most famous work "Mondnacht auf der Alster".
 The waltzes and music of Fetrás appear to have disappeared from the mainstream repertoire since then.
 This was primarily due to the many outlets of music publishers and music parts libraries which issued his material being destroyed during the bombing of Hamburg in World War II, leaving no publishers to issue his material to this day.
 Arrangements for solo piano of all of his works, published with opus numbers, are available on IMSLP.

 In Hamburg-Rahlstedt the street Fetrasweg is named after him.